-Jack Lindquist (b.
-March 15, 1927 in Chicago) served as the president of the Disneyland amusement park in Anaheim, California from 1990 until he retired in 1993.
+Jack Lindquist (March 15, 1927 - February 28, 2016) served as the president of the Disneyland amusement park in Anaheim, California from 1990 until he retired in 1993.
 He was a Disney employee from 1955 until his retirement, and was a marketing executive in the theme parks division for almost thirty years, including a stint as the first advertising manager for Disneyland.

 As a child actor, Lindquist appeared as an extra in several episodes of Our Gang, and appeared in the film Best Foot Forward with Lucille Ball.